Middle College at Skyline College

 Location and Time Commitment

 All classes are taught on the Skyline College campus.
-Students attend four high school classes, Monday through Friday, and attend college classes in either the morning, evening or weekends.
+Students attend three high school classes, Monday through Friday, and attend college classes in either the morning, evening or weekends.

-The high school courses adhere to the SSFUSD approved curriculum and satisfy high school graduation requirements.
+The high school courses satisfy high school graduation requirements.
 Students will take integrated courses in American Literature and United States History.
-Additionally, students take a study skills class, designed to ensure that students take advantage of the many instructional support services available at Skyline College and a career exploration class that culminates with a 10-year career and education plan.
+Additionally, students take a career exploration class, designed to give students a head start on college and careers and ensure that students take advantage of the many instructional support services available at Skyline College.

 For many courses, students can earn both high school credits and college units.
 Middle College students do not have to pay tuition for their courses if they take 11 units or less